-(iii) no mitigation was provided, or in staff’s determination the mitigation was considered unsatisfactory and the Applicant has requested a waiver of the presence of Neighborhood Risk Factors on the basis that the Development is necessary to enable the state, a participating jurisdiction, or an entitlement community to comply with its obligation to affirmatively further fair housing, a HUD approved Conciliation Agreement, or a final and non-appealable court order and such documentation is submitted with the disclosure.
+(iii) no mitigation was provided, or in staff's determination the mitigation was considered unsatisfactory and the Applicant has requested a waiver of the presence of Neighborhood Risk Factors on the basis that the Development is necessary to enable the state, a participating jurisdiction, or an entitlement community to comply with its obligation to affirmatively further fair housing, a HUD approved Conciliation Agreement, or a final and non-appealable court order and such documentation is submitted with the disclosure.

+(4) Site and Neighborhood Standards (Direct Loan only).
+A New Construction Development requesting federal funds must meet the Site and Neighborhood Standards in 24 CFR §983.57(e)(2) or (3).
+A Development requesting NHTF funds that meets the federal definition of reconstruction in 24 CFR §93.2 must also meet these standards.

 (b) Development Requirements and Restrictions.
 The purpose of this section is to identify specific restrictions on a proposed Development requesting multifamily funding by the Department.

 (1) Ineligible Developments.
-A Development shall be ineligible if any of the criteria in subparagraphs (A)-- -(C) of this paragraph apply.
+A Development shall be ineligible if any of the criteria in subparagraphs (A) - (C) of this paragraph apply.

 (A) General Ineligibility Criteria.